BACK TO GREEK WINE

 Memories.

 It reminds me of the Napa Valley in the early 80s.
 The valley had one paved road, one lane in each direction.
-The ways to the vineyards were small, often dirt or gravel.
+The drives to the vineyards were small, often dirt or gravel.
 The vintners themselves were often working the tasting table.

 And then there was the one big white building on the hill.
 Robert Mondavi.
 And every tour bus in Napa was in their parking lot.

 Santos has a good wine and a store offering several local products in addition to wine.
 They also own most of the domestic tomato industry.
 They have a lovely terrace for sunsets.
 If you have the option, stay away between 10 am and 5 pm. when the tour groups are there.
-But, expect crowds at all times.
+But expect crowds at all times.

 Boutari Santorini.